Watch the Throne: Songs

 "Who Gon Stop Me" features bombastic production and samples Flux Pavilion's 2011 song "I Can't Stop", reinforced with heavy synthesizer and tone shifts.
-The song utilizes an often experimental, bass-driven and dub-step influenced style of composition, with West forcefully rapping lines like "this is something like the Holocaust".
+The song utilizes an often experimental, bass-driven and dubstep-influenced style of composition, with West forcefully rapping lines like "this is something like the Holocaust".
 "Murder to Excellence" addresses black-on-black crime and limited social mobility for African Americans.
 Midway through the song the beat switches up, with Kanye musing over the horrors of black-on-black violence in the first half, and Jay-Z delivering equally meditated comments on black excellence on the more choir-heavy second half.
 A sample from Indiggo's "LA LA LA" can be heard on the song.
-At 5 minutes in length, the complete "Murder to Excellence" is the longest track on the album.
+At 5 minutes in length, "Murder to Excellence" is the longest track on the album.

 "Made in America" has themes of family life and the American Dream, with Jay-Z and West discussing their respective rises to fame, while acknowledging those who helped and inspired them.
 The song has been described as an understated soft-pop track with influence from Michael Jackson and his 1985 charity single "We Are the World".
 Ocean's hook pays tribute to Martin Luther King Jr., Coretta Scott King, Malcolm X, Betty Shabazz and Jesus on one of the album's more serene tracks.
 Jay-Z muses on his drug-dealing past with lines like "our apple pie was supplied by Arm & Hammer", with West's verse describing his conflict with fame.
 "Why I Love You" has Jay-Z lamenting betrayal and how his past protégés failed to maintain without him.
 The track contains a "sledgehammer beat" which is built around French house duo Cassius' 2010 single "I <3 U So".
 West's production continues in the sonic vein he introduced in My Beautiful Dark Twisted Fantasy, lacing the song with rock dynamics, layering the beat with eerie vocal chorales in the style of progressive rock songs.